 Regular thyroid function is crucial for regulating energy metabolism.
 So, a thyroid disorder could significantly affect blood sugar control in people with this disease.

 Even though both disorders, hypothyroidism, and hyperthyroidism, influence the course of diabetes, their effects are slightly different.

-An overactive thyroid is usually connected to increased requirements for insulin and worsen blood glucose control.
+An overactive thyroid is usually connected to increased requirements for insulin and worsened blood glucose control.

 The excess thyroid hormone produced in the body causes a higher production of glucose in the liver, increased insulin resistance, and faster absorption of glucose through the intestines.

 Someone affected by diabetes could have an underlying thyroid disorder if they have deterioration in blood sugar control, unexplained weight loss, or higher requirements of insulin.
 In some cases, overactive thyroid could reveal latent diabetes.

-This chronic disease increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsen heart failure, and other heart issues.
+This chronic disease increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsening heart failure, and other heart issues.
 That’s because overactive thyroid causes a rapid heart rate.

 So, having both of these conditions makes these people more prone to heart problems than others.

 What’s more, if we don’t treat our hyperthyroidism, it could lead to excessive bone loss, thus leading to bone thinning, or osteoporosis.
 This is dangerous as a simple falling could cause bone fractures.

-And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of lack of nerve sensation in their feet.
+And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of a lack of nerve sensation in their feet.